How to Compose an Email Marketing Newsletter?

 Email Marketing is a broader term and includes all email outreach efforts businesses make.
 They can sell products and services, incentivize customers, and tell brand stories.
 Any form of ‘selling’ through emails falls under email marketing.
 For example, when you purchase a product, the brand records your email address for updates related to your purchase.
 Later, brands can send regular promotional content and engage with you via email in different ways.

 Email Newsletters act as sources of information and, in a few cases, entertainment.
-They don’t bombard customers with product promotions or sales messages but contain valuable content that inspires recipients.
+Marketing a newsletter means you don’t bombard customers with product promotions or sales messages but contain valuable content that inspires recipients.
 Subscribers willingly sign up to receive newsletters from their favorite brands.

 What Makes Email Marketing Different From an Email Newsletter?